-Kingdom Hearts – The Story So Far is available for pre-order now on the Square Enix store, and a listing is also live on Amazon.
-It will release for PlayStation 4 on October 30, following by Kingdom Hearts III for PlayStation 4 and Xbox One on January 25, 2019.
+Kingdom Hearts – The Story So Far is available now on the Square Enix store, and on Amazon.
+It released for PlayStation 4 on October 30, followed by Kingdom Hearts III for PlayStation 4 and Xbox One on January 25, 2019.
 The latter game has been delayed numerous times, and is the first true numbered sequel in more than 13 years.

 Digital Trends may earn commission on products purchased through our links, which supports the work we do for our readers.

 - Square Enix celebrates finishing ‘Kingdom Hearts III’ with extended trailer

 - ‘Final Fantasy VII Remake’ director sets record straight on game’s progress

 - Fancy ‘Kingdom Hearts III’ PlayStation 4 Pro launches alongside game in January

 - Here are the best PlayStation 4 deals and bundles for December 2018

 - Get some bang for your buck with these Nintendo Switch console deals at Walmart